 - 1.6.
 FSB recognises that it has a duty of care for all students and accepts a duty to safeguard children and adults at risk against abuse.
-Furthermore, the School is aware of its duty of care to staff and in particular its teaching staff who may at times be subject to hostile behaviour or false allegations of abuse. - 1.7.
-The School is an inclusive institution and is committed to equality of opportunities in its staff and student recruitment practices.
+Furthermore, the School is aware of its duty of care to staff and its teaching staff who may at times be subject to hostile behaviour or false allegations of abuse. - 1.7.
+The school is an inclusive institution and is committed to equality of opportunities in its staff and student recruitment practices.
 Staff will potentially come into contact with, or be responsible for the wellbeing of vulnerable adults (someone who is or may be for any reason unable to take care of him or herself, or unable to protect him or herself against significant harm or exploitation); the School will ensure that it maintains a safe environment for vulnerable adults and will provide all reasonable adjustments to accommodate their specific needs.

 1.8.
-Whilst the School offers learning opportunities to persons of 18+ years only and students are not usually permitted to bring children (considered to be anyone under the age of 18) to the campus, it is accepted that staff will likely at times come into contact with children either on or in the vicinity of campus.
-Children will require the supervision of their legal guardian at all times whilst on School premises; where someone is concerned about the wellbeing of a child, they should seek advice immediately from the Designated Safeguarding Officer (See contact information on Page 1).
+Whilst the School offers learning opportunities to persons of 18+ years only and students are not usually permitted to bring children (considered to be anyone under the age of 18) to the campus, it is accepted that staff will at times meet children either on or in the vicinity of campus.
+Children will always require the supervision of their legal guardian whilst on School premises; where someone is concerned about the wellbeing of a child, they should seek advice immediately from the Designated Safeguarding Officer (See contact information on Page 1).